lucabordo/tgplus/README.md

 # Structure of this repository

-There are lots of files - perhaps an overkill - but many come from a template I copy / adapt in data science projects where I reuse a Makefile, tools for dealing with dependencies, configurations of static analysis tools that can be used optionally, etc.
+There are lots of files - perhaps an overkill - but many come from a template that I copy / adapt in my data science projects and that provides I reuse a Makefile, tools for dealing with dependencies, configurations of static analysis tools that can be used optionally, etc.

 The `tgplus` folder contains all the code: